TukuTuru/MiniMax1/README.md

 ## Usage

-- Upload to your WordPress Theme Folder and install like any other WordPress Theme.
+1. Upload to your WordPress Theme Folder and install like any other WordPress Theme.
-- Make sure to load Bootstrap 3 or above in WordPress Dashboard > Toolset > Settings or enqueue it manually in the Theme.
+2. Make sure to load Bootstrap 3 or above in WordPress Dashboard > Toolset > Settings or enqueue it manually in the Theme.
-- Design your Website with Toolset Layouts or Content Templates.
+3. Design your Website with Toolset Layouts or Content Templates.
-- You can, but do not have to, design separate mobile Templates using Toolset Layouts.
+4. You can, but do not have to, design separate mobile Templates using Toolset Layouts.
 You will need new, unassigned Layouts as follows:
--- `{archive-name}-archive-mobile` for archives
+  1. `{archive-name}-archive-mobile` for archives
--- `{assigned-layout-slug}-mobile` for post types, single posts or pages
+  2. `{assigned-layout-slug}-mobile` for post types, single posts or pages
--- `404-mobile` for the Error 404 template.
+  3. `404-mobile` for the Error 404 template.
-  Then design your mobile appearance using these unassigned layouts.
+  4. Then design your mobile appearance using these unassigned layouts.
 Header and Footer will still be the same and the Theme will ensure to load your Mobile Templates when required.
-Note, it only recognizes what `wp_is_mobile()` can.
+  5. Note, it only recognizes what `wp_is_mobile()` can.
 If no Layout exists as specified, it will fall back to the assigned Layout.
+5. Update whenever the notifications reccommend to do so.

 ## Notes